MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/msal-error-handling-java.md

 # Handle errors and exceptions in MSAL for Java

-This article gives an overview of the different types of errors and recommendations for handling common sign-in errors.
+This article gives an overview of the different types of errors and recommendations for handling them.

 ## MSAL error handling basics